ulhaqi12/complex-networks-project/README.md

 ## Running Jupyter Notebooks
-To run Jupyter notebooks, use the following command:
+To run Jupyter Notebooks, use the following command:
 ```
 $ jupyter notebook
 ```

-This command will start the Jupyter notebook server and open a browser window where you can select and open individual notebook files.
+This command will start the Jupyter Notebook server and open a browser window where you can select and open individual notebook files.

 ## Usage
 All the code is explained in the markdown cells within the repository.